ThijsRay/CS4415-Sustainable-Software-Engineering/project1/blogpost.md

 We decided to not preheat the system as normally is done in such tests, since the preheating is not done in regular use of the webbrowser either.
 A user normally loads website one by one, therefore the CPU would not be pre-heated in a regular scenario.
-In order to prevent as much deviation between tests as possible we opted to use a wired connection to the internet and disable bluetooth as well.
+In order to prevent as much deviation between tests as possible we opted to use a wired connection to the internet and disabled bluetooth as well.
 No other programs were running during execution.
 In the figure below, it can be seen that this resulted in quite consistent results for the experiment.
 Only 2 out of 240 experiments did not finish successfully, so we removed these from the data.
 We also chose to remove the outliers where execution time was above 100 seconds for the further results.
 These runs most likely had some connectivity issues that would impact the energy